-Since the dawn of the Internet, the transmission of value has always been a problem.
-The open nature of the Internet allows anyone to copy and propagate information without any repercussions.
-Because of the infrastructure that involves the transfer of packets in a predefined protocol, it is easier to copy stuff on the internet than to gulp down water.
+Since the dawn of the Internet, value transmission has always been a problem.
+The open nature of the Internet allows anyone to copy and propagate information without repercussions.
+Because of the infrastructure that involves the transfer of packets in a predefined protocol, it is easier to copy stuff on the Internet than to gulp down water.
 There arose a need for a protocol that could propagate with the same speed but does allow replication.
 A protocol for transferring value was needed.

 On the face of it, a digital currency sounds impossible.
-Suppose some person – let us call her Alice – has some digital money that she wants to spend.
-If Alice can use a string of bits as money, how can we prevent her from using the same bit string repeatedly, thus minting an infinite supply of money?
+However, suppose some person – let us call her Alice – has digital money she wants to spend.
+If Alice can use a string of bits as money, how can we prevent her from repeatedly using the exact bit string, thus minting an infinite supply of money?
 Alternatively, if we can somehow solve that problem, how can we prevent someone else from forging such a string of bits and using that to steal from Alice?

 Bitcoin’s Proof-of-Work solved just that impossible problem.
-The solution was so elegant that nobody can explain why it was not thought of earlier because nothing in the solution was new.
-It was a mixture of everything that had already been discovered.
+Moreover, the solution was so elegant that nobody could explain why it was not thought of earlier because nothing in the solution was new.
+On the contrary, it was a mixture of everything that had already been discovered.

-It did not take a lot of time for innovation to start on PoW itself.
+Innovation did not take much time for innovation to start on PoW itself.
 Several interesting ideas were proposed in rapid successions that either solved some more problems or cut through hassles.

 Let us understand a little bit about each consensus algorithm first to decide for ourselves!

 By combining an authentication of work with information transfer, Satoshi Nakamoto outlined a system for discouraging duplication in his original Bitcoin whitepaper and incentivizing the gatekeepers who keep the network in check.
 Proof-of-Work solved diversity in the only remaining void that needed to be filled on the Internet.